jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (ii) the goods were not acquired for the principal purpose of making taxable supplies; and (iii) the goods were not used for the principal purpose of making taxable supplies; and (iv) the goods were not acquired as zero-rated supplies under section 11(1)﻿(m) or (mb), unless the person has chosen to return the nominal GST component as output tax under section 20(3J)﻿(a)﻿(iv).
-(4) Despite subsection (3)﻿(b) and (c)﻿(iii), if a director, member, or other person referred to in those paragraphs is paid a fee or another amount in relation to their engagement, occupation, or employment in circumstances in which they are required to account for the payment to their employer, the payment is treated as consideration for a supply of services by the employer to the person who made the payment to the director, member, or other person.
+(4) Despite subsection (3)﻿(b), (c)﻿(iia), and (c)﻿(iii), if a director, member, or other person referred to in those paragraphs is paid a fee or another amount in relation to their engagement, occupation, or employment in circumstances in which they are required to account for the payment to their employer, the payment is treated as consideration for a supply of services by the employer to the person who made the payment to the director, member, or other person.
 (5) For the purposes of subsection (3)﻿(b) and (c)﻿(iii), if a person in carrying on a taxable activity, accepts an office, any services supplied by that person as holder of that office are deemed to be supplied in the course or furtherance of that taxable activity.

 ### 7 Act to bind Crown